 Look at how similar companies have defined their offering in an instant; undertake market research as to the words that may come to mind when speaking of a company such as yours; consider the values of your company, your USP and the nuances that define your target market’s vocabulary.

 If you become stuck in a rut with this then take a little time out.
 Some of the best brand names in the world have been conjured up whilst away from a computer, which includes Sarah Blakely’s inspiration for ‘Spanx’, which popped into her head whilst stuck in a traffic jam.
-Martha Lane Fox (founder of Lastminute.com) also provides solid advice when she says that you must “ensure your customers are… carried along by your brand proposition” (Business Zone 2007).
+Here are a few other creative ways of coming up with a name:

 If you can’t be inspired, then be resourceful

-If you’re truly stuck for ideas to define your company’s offering in an instant, then you may want to consider using the professional services of a copywriter that specialises within brand name copy.
-Such services can be sought relatively cheaply through freelancing websites and may well provide you with a sharper, more concise and more relevant a brand name than if you were to create it yourself.
+If you’re truly stuck for ideas to define your company’s offering in an instant, then you may want to consider using professional copywriter

 Protect your brand name brain wave: Registering your name